 Now that you know how to go and where to stay in Chiang Mai, here’s what you have to visit !

-The Saturday Night Market & the Night Bazaar in Chiang Mai
+The Saturday Night Market & the Night Bazaar

 Night markets are what characterizes Chiang Mai best.
 The Saturday Night Market is one of the most well-known markets there, except it’s only open on saturdays, as its name suggests.
 It is located towards the southern end of the old city.